KILTprotocol/portablegabi/README.md

-# Portable Gabi
+# Portablegabi

-This TypeScript module of Portable Gabi enables the use of [Idemix](http://www.research.ibm.com/labs/zurich/idemix/) attribute based anonymous credentials via NPM.
+This TypeScript module of Portablegabi enables the use of [Idemix](http://www.research.ibm.com/labs/zurich/idemix/) attribute based anonymous credentials via NPM.
 It is based on the [Gabi Go](https://github.com/privacybydesign/gabi) implementation by the [Privacy By Design Foundation](https://privacybydesign.foundation/) but does not use the same API does.

 A user (in the following referred to as "claimer") claiming something (e.g. citizenship in a specific country, ownership of a valid driver's license) can request an attestation from a trusted entity ("attester") and present these claims to multiple verifiers without revealing sensitive information uniquely tied to the claimer.
 The claimer can chose which attributes of the claim to disclose to a verifier.